 “A Security Technical Implementation Guide or STIG is a methodology for standardized secure installation and maintenance of computer software and hardware.”

-The DoDs (Department of Defense) website has many STIGs for various common server and desktop operating systems, including what we might use for our web/application/database servers.
+The DoD (Department of Defense) website has many STIGs for various common server and desktop operating systems, including what we might use for our web/application/database servers.

 There are categories for Operating Systems, Network/Wireless, Application Security, etc. For the sake of this article, we’re interested in STIGs for Operating Systems.

 There is a large list of STIGs for various flavors of Linux as well as Windows and other OSs.
-Be sure to get your hands dirty as you’ll be reading all about partitioning, secure password storage/algorithms, daemons/services, access rights/ACLs/permissions of directories, files and processes as well as a ton of other security recommendations.
+You’ll be getting your hands dirty as you’ll be reading all about partitioning, secure password storage/algorithms, daemons/services, access rights/ACLs/permissions of directories, files and processes as well as a ton of other security recommendations.

 In summary, follow the STIGs on the DoD website for your web server operating system of choice to improve the security of your server.